 - ✗ IPD adjustment range might exclude some users

-The Oculus Quest 2 isn’t the most premium VR experience, but it’s still likely the only VR headset you’ll have to buy.
+The Meta Quest 2 isn’t the most premium VR experience, but it’s still likely the only VR headset you’ll have to buy.
 This headset offers a level of sheer flexibility no other VR system can match.

 This is a battery-powered standalone headset that offers the best VR visuals and performance currently possible using mobile computer technology.
 You can play PC VR titles with the Quest 2 over a USB-C connection and WiFi, as well.